luka-dev/playwright-php/README.md

 # playwright-php
-A PHP Module, that help with geneting of task script for playwright and send it node.js
+A PHP Module, that help with generating of task script for playwright and send it node.js